Andy4495/skat-scoresheet/README.md

 - In four player games, the dealer sits out play for that hand
 - Declaring
   - Must play Hand in order to announce Schneider or Schwarz
-  - Suit Open or Grand Open bid only allowed with Hand bid and implies that Schneider and Schwarz are announced
+  - An Open bid (Suit or Grand) is only allowed with Hand bid and implies that Schneider and Schwarz are announced
+    - Null Open does not require Hand bid (see Null scoring below)
 - Scoring
   - Losses count double for non-Ramsch contracts
   - Grand base value is 24
-  - Opponents must take 31 to avoid Schneider
+  - Opponents must collect at least 31 card points to avoid Schneider
-  - Declarer must collect at least 31 points to avoid Schneider
+  - Declarer must collect at least 31 card points to avoid Schneider
   - Null scoring:
     - Standard bid: 23
     - Hand not Open: 35